 Dennis Mace, Holistic Martial Arts Instructor and Illustrator

-Seeking the sublime in each moment, Chivalry is my way of life; my passion and commitment is to share my art and inspire each of my students to cultivate authentic skills, break through barriers and fears to discover their creative inner-power and get deeply connected with the source of their vitality, to enhance their health, confidence, awareness and well-being.
+I strive to continue learning and growing, seeking the sublime in each moment.
+Chivalry is my way of life.
+My passion is to share my art and inspire each of my students to cultivate authentic skills, break through their barriers and fears to discover their creative inner-power and get deeply connected with the source of their vitality, to enhance their health, confidence, awareness and well-being.

-My immersive path in the martial arts began in 1982 – starting with Judo and Jujutsu, continuing with Aikido and other styles to my core training in Xingyiquan, Taijiquan — and my specialty, BaguaZhang (“8 Trigrams Palm”) .
+My immersive path in the martial arts began in 1982 – starting with Judo, continuing with Aikido and other styles to my core training in Xingyiquan, Taijiquan — and my specialty, BaguaZhang (“8 Trigrams Palm”) .
 I am a 5th generation disciple of Cheng style Bagua Zhang, and my primary focus in teaching is to pass this art on to the next generation.

 As my instructors included Chinese medicine in their curriculum, I view Healthcare & Martial Arts as flip sides of the same coin, and believe that martial arts is a Fourfold Path: Warrior, Scholar, Sage, Healer.